 Futureplay Games, best known for their brilliant view-to-play mobile entertainment model, has already launched two successful games “Build Away” and “Farm Away”, but show no signs of slowing down.
-They know that succeeding in the games industry is difficult, so although they like to “play fast, fail fast, pick up the pieces and move on fast”, they also know that integrating analytics to the development process makes it easier to stay ahead of the competition.
+They know that succeeding in the games industry is difficult, so although they like to “play fast, fail fast, pick up the pieces and move on fast”, they also know that integrating analytics into the development process makes it easier to stay ahead of the competition.
 We interviewed Camilo Fitzgerald, the Analyst at Futureplay Games to find out how the GameRefinery service has helped them inform their game development and updating processes.

 How have you used the GameRefinery service at Futureplay games?

-We’ve primarily used GameRefinery for feature prioritisation of game updates.
+We’ve primarily used GameRefinery for the feature prioritization of game updates.
 It took us an hour to model our existing titles and get suggestions on which features are statistically most likely to improve revenue given our current feature set.
 After informing our roadmap we then use the tool to find similar games where these features are implemented most effectively.
 Many of which we are aware of already, but there are often a few surprises that help inform our design process.

 What sorts of problems in game development does GameRefinery help solve?

-Feature prioritisation in games is currently quite subjective.
+Feature prioritization in games is currently quite subjective.
 It’s a significant amount of work to track feature changes across a range of games and evidence of their impact is usually based on hearsay or incomplete information.
-Even with a service like App Annie the impact of a new feature is difficult to distinguish from marketing activities.
+Even with a service like App Annie, the impact of a new feature is difficult to distinguish from marketing activities.
 GameRefinery provides solid analytical input into a process that so far has been largely based on incomplete information and gut.

 Which aspects of the GameRefinery service do you see as the most valuable?

 GameRefinery’s analytical approach is not a replacement for good design and product management, but a powerful tool for informing these activities.
-The aspects we see as most valuable are feature prioritisation in existing games, discovery of competitor games where a specific feature has been implemented effectively, and keeping abreast of significant updates in competitors.
+The aspects we see as most valuable are feature prioritization in existing games, the discovery of competitor games where a specific feature has been implemented effectively, and keeping abreast of significant updates in competitors.

 Is there any value you see in the multimarket side of the GameRefinery service?